This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Pizza Chaffles – These are based on the basic chaffle recipe, with added seasonings and pizza toppings (I love marinara, mozzarella, and pepperoni).

 - Chocolate Chaffle – A sweet cream cheese center sandwiched between two chocolate waffles makes these reminisicent of oreos.
-If you prefer chocolate chip instead of all chocolate, make the cinnamon sugar recipe, but omit the cinnamon and add a couple tablespoons of chocolate chips.
+If you prefer chocolate chip instead of all chocolate, make the cinnamon sugar recipe, but omit the cinnamon and add a couple tablespoons of sugar-free chocolate chips.

 How To Make Chaffles